healsey/healme/README.md

 [![Welcome To HealMe](./assets/welcome.png)]()

 - Filter recipes by:
-  .Health condition
+  .
+Health condition
-  .Allergies
+  .
+Allergies
-  .Diet and much more
+  .
+Diet and much more